 5. Conserve Your Resources

 Perhaps the simplest way to help the environment in your garden is to conserve what you already have.
-As droughts are even effecting our Scottish climate now, capturing the rain from your shed or house roof by means of a water butt is a must – ideally have more than one so that you do not need to use your outdoor tap or hose nearly as much.
+As droughts are even affecting our Scottish climate now, capturing the rain from your shed or house roof by means of a water butt is a must – ideally have more than one so that you do not need to use your outdoor tap or hose nearly as much.

 And of course conserving your own resources is probably best practised by making your own compost.
 Using your own garden waste to break down and provide a rich mulch or compost for your plants is the very definition of recycling and ensuring the plants you have incorporated into your garden design are well looked after.
 This also has the knock-on effect of using less bought compost and the plastic bags it comes in.
 Remember if you do buy compost, to make sure it is peat-free.

 These are just 5 ways to help the environment in your garden design.
-Of course there are many more but use this as a starting point to make positive changes in your own garden to help protect our planet.
+Of course, there are many more but use this as a starting point to make positive changes in your own garden to help protect our planet.

 Katie runs Katie Reynolds Design which offers garden and interior design services across Aberdeenshire and the North East of Scotland.
 She is qualified in both sectors, having trained at KLC School of Design in London and the National Design Academy.
 Follow Katie for more inspiration on Instagram and Facebook.